 Juice: ½ litre

 4. Boil the ingredients for about 30 minutes to dissolve the dyes.
-After that, pour the dye mix through a sieve and let it cool.
+After that, pour the dye mixture through a sieve and leave it to cool.

-5. Now place the vinegar-treated eggs into the dye so that they are completely covered.
+5. Now put the eggs into the dye so that they are completely covered.
 For pastel colours, leave the eggs to infuse for about 2 to 10 minutes, depending on the intensity of the dyes.
-For really intense colours, let them soak in the natural dye for 30 minutes up to several hours.
+For really intense colours, leave the eggs to soak in the natural dye for a minimum of 30 minutes.

-6. When you are happy with the colour, take your Easter eggs out of the dye and leave them to dry on a kitchen towel.
+6. When you are happy with the colour, take your Easter eggs out of the dye and leave them to dry on a piece of kitchen towel.

 It is best to use an old enamel pot and old bowls for dyeing eggs.
-Some dyes stain easily and are hard to remove.
+Some dyes stain easily and can be hard to remove.

 Do you want to get creative and make some beautifully coloured eggs?
 Here are some ideas on making and designing Easter eggs.
 You can add some variety to your homemade Easter nest and try out some new design ideas.

-Try adding the dyeing ingredients to the pot without stirring, this will give a wild and unique ‘marble’ pattern.
-As the ingredients cover the eggs, the different colours will touch the egg and leave a pretty marbled pattern.
+Add the food dye ingredients to the pot and do not stir them.
+This will give them a unique ‘marble’ pattern.
+As the ingredients cover the eggs, the different colours will touch the egg and leave a fabulous marbled pattern.

-If you prefer a bit more texture, you can use rubber bands, washi tape, or hot glue.
-Try wrapping rubber bands around the egg before it is coloured.
-This creates fine lines that add contrast to the finished egg.
-Or use a hot glue gun to paint lines or even patterns on the uncoloured egg that will stay as uncoloured lines.
-You can even mask geometric shapes with washi tape before colouring the egg.
+If you prefer a more intricate design, you can use rubber bands, washi tape, or hot glue.
+Try wrapping elastic bands around the egg before it has been coloured.
+This will create fine lines that add contrast to the finished egg.
+Alternatively,you can use a hot glue gun to paint lines or even patterns on the uncoloured egg that then willappear as white lines.
+You can even create patterns or geometric shapes using masking tape or Washi tape before colouring the egg.

 Vinegar can be used to wash off the natural colours.
 You can use this to create an effect.
 Use vinegar on a cotton bud to dab dots on an egg that has already been coloured.